patchlevel/event-sourcing/docs/pages/command_bus.md

 !!! tip

-    A class can have multiple handler methods.
+    A class can have multiple handle methods.

 ### Aggregate Handler